Parenting a teen can be hard. There are so many ups and downs that at times it’s hard to know which way is up.

 Your teen needs a parent, not a friend.

-It is your responsibility to set clear boundaries for your teen regarding alcohol use.
+It is your responsibility to set clear boundaries for your teen on alcohol use.
 Don’t assume that your teen knows what you are thinking or already understands your rules.

-As a parent you have the opportunity develop an agreement between you and your child.
-This agreement should include your teen’s rules as well as the consequences that they will receive if they choose to break them.
-These consequences could include losing cell phone data privileges, Netflix passwords or car keys for a week.
+As a parent, you have the opportunity to develop an agreement between you and your child.
+This agreement should include your rules as well as consequences for breaking them.

 Never ride in a car with someone who has been drinking.
 One drink is one drink too many to drive.
 Do not put your life in danger by getting into this situation.

 Stay away from parties where you know there will be drinking.
 This atmosphere will only encourage and promote drinking.
 Choose to spend time with friends who do not have to drink to have fun.

 Call me if you ever need a ride away from a party or dangerous situation.
 Remember, I am here if you are ever uncomfortable or if you find yourself at a party where everyone is drinking.

 Setting boundaries with your teen is a very important thing to do as a parent.
 While not always the most fun thing, it’s something that helps to keep them safe.
 At the end of the day, the most important thing is that your child learns the ways that you want them to stay safe and sober.